 So many of the people I treat in my practice come to therapy because their relationships are suffering, and so they are suffering.
-It could be a teenaged boy whose severe social anxiety prevents him from spending time with his friends, a woman with depression that makes it hard to be the partner she wants to be, a father whose expressions of anger have put distance between him and his kids, or the college student whose alcohol-fueled behavior has alienated her friends.
+It could be a teenage boy whose severe social anxiety prevents him from spending time with friends, a woman with depression that makes it hard to be the partner she wants to be, a father whose expressions of anger have put distance between him and his kids, or a college student whose alcohol-fueled behavior has alienated her friends.
 It's hard for our relationships to thrive when we're hurting.

 1. Greater presence.
 It's hard to overstate the importance of our presence in a relationship, since we can't truly "relate" to someone who's not there.
 One of the biggest complaints about partners that I hear in my practice is that "s/he isn't there for me."
 Sometimes the person means quite literally that their partner is absent—always traveling for work, for example.
 Just as often the problem is that even when the person is there in body, his or her mind is elsewhere.

 Mindfulness-based CBT can address both of these issues; for example, training in mindfulness has been shown in multiple studies to increase one's ability to attend to the person we're with (as described in this previous post).
 A CBT framework can help translate one's intention to be present into a plan of action to make it happen.

 Try it: The next time your partner talks with you about something, bring your full attention to what they're saying.
 Practice seeing the person as though for the first time, really focusing on them and what they're saying.